ccoutant/dwarf-locations/013-generalize-address-spaces.md

 >
 >        `DW_OP_mem` pops top two stack entries, an address A and an
 >    address space identifier ASPACE.
 The address A must be an
->    integral value which represents a valid offset into the address
+>    integral value that represents a valid offset into the address
 >    space ASPACE.
 The address space ASPACE must be an integral type
 >    value that represents a target architecture specific address
 >    space identifier.